Red-legged pademelon: Behaviour

 Red-legged pademelon behaviour varies under different circumstances.
 They are least active in the hours around midday and midnight.
 Late afternoon, evening and early morning they can be seen grazing on open grassland near the rainforest edges but quickly retreat into the forest if disturbed.
 They are generally solitary but may group together at night while feeding on grasslands.
 They feed at equal distances apart and are under the control of one dominant pademelon that controls their feeding area and sets their feeding distance.
 They communicate by vocalisations and thumping their heels on the ground.
 They use several vocalizations in social behaviour.
 In hostile interactions and if a female rejects a male during courtship, a harsh rasping sound is uttered.
 Soft clucking sounds are made by the courting male, similar sounds are made when a mother is calling her young.

 The security of their family structure, as well as their speed and agility in closed rainforest protects them against most feral animal attacks.
 When the animal is resting, it sits on the base of its tail whilst placing the rest of it between the hind legs.
 The animal then leans back against a rock or sapling.
 As it falls asleep, its head leans forward to rest on the tail or on the ground beside it.

 The main predators of Thylogale stigmatica are dingoes, tiger quolls, amethystine pythons, and occasionally feral domestic dogs.
 The rate of predation increases following a forest fire, when there is less forest cover.
 They detect predators by spreading out when foraging.
 Each pademelon can watch for predators on its particular area.
 If a predator is seen, a warning to others in the area is spread by a thumping sound made by the hind legs.
+This is an example of honest signalling.